 - Review your family disaster plan and check your Emergency Supplies Kit to include food and water supplies. - Review evacuation plans.
 Learn safe routes inland and plan your evacuation route.
-Be ready to drive 20 to 50 miles inland to locate a safe place. - Make sure the gas tank in your car is full. - Make arrangements for pets, and identify pet-friendly hotels if you plan to evacuate - Refill prescription medications. - Anchor or stow small boats. - Bring in outdoor objects such as lawn furniture, toys and garden tools; anchor objects that cannot be brought inside. - Remove outside antennas. - Secure buildings by closing and boarding up windows. - Turn refrigerator and freezer to coldest settings.
+Be ready to drive 20 to 50 miles, or more, inland to locate a safe place. - Make sure the gas tank in your car is full. - Make arrangements for pets, and identify pet-friendly hotels if you plan to evacuate - Refill prescription medications. - Anchor or stow small boats. - Bring in outdoor objects such as lawn furniture, toys and garden tools; anchor objects that cannot be brought inside. - Remove outside antennas. - Secure buildings by closing and boarding up windows. - Turn refrigerator and freezer to coldest settings.
+Make a list of refrigerated and frozen items.
 Open only when absolutely necessary and close quickly. - Store drinking water in jugs, bottles and clean bathtubs. - Trim dead or weak branches from trees. - Stay tuned to local media and your Weather Alert Radio for updates on the storm.